-Apple’s Business Chat stepped out of the beta-test phase last month armed with major partners in banking, home improvement and more.
+Apple’s Business Chat stepped out of testing last month armed with major partners in banking, home improvement and more.
 But if the fashion industry chalks the service up to nuts-and-bolts retail fare, it should think again.

 The new service, which brings customer service powers to Apple’s iMessage chat app, may have launched with Discover, Lowe’s and The Home Depot, among others.
 But fashion brands have taken notice, said Rurik Bradbury, global head of conversational strategy for LivePerson.
 The company’s LiveEngage platform has worked with more than 18,000 partners — from Adobe to L’Oréal — and as one of Apple’s key partners, it lined up several of these major retailers for Business Chat’s launch.

 Bradbury told WWD that LivePerson has been fielding interest from large fashion brands, and the benefits could be immense: Despite flagging iPhone X adoption, Apple still caters to more than 85 million iPhone owners in the U.S.

 WWD spoke with Bradbury to learn more about the service and how fashion brands can best use it to boost their mobile business.

 WWD: How would you describe the appeal of Apple Business Chat?

 Rurik Bradbury: It’s unlimited in the verticals and the horizontal parts it can address.
 It’s not just customer care.
 It’s also sales, marketing — any kind of interaction.

 It was deliberately done this way, quite carefully by design.
 Apple told brands that you have to be able to answer different questions in a thread.
 You can’t have one thread for customer service, a different one for sales, and so on.
 Just like you don’t have separate threads with a friend to discuss different issues.

 WWD: There are plenty of chat and chat bot solutions already.
 So what problem does this solve?